PAIDiPaidThis.com

 Why the price varies so much

 The biggest swings come from the property itself and the firm you pick.
 Fees often scale with the price of the house, and a leasehold flat costs more to handle than a freehold because there is extra paperwork with the freeholder and managing agent.
 New builds, shared ownership and gifted deposits all add work, as does having a mortgage rather than buying with cash.
-Where the property sits changes the search fees, since different councils charge different amounts for local searches.
-On top of all that, the firm's model matters, because a fixed-fee online conveyancer is priced very differently from a high-street solicitor charging by the hour.
+Where the property sits changes the search fees, since different councils charge different amounts for local searches, and firms based in more expensive parts of the country tend to carry that into their own charges too.
+On top of all that, the firm's model matters.
+A fixed-fee online conveyancer, often part of a larger national operator running high volumes of standard purchases through a call centre model, is priced very differently from an independently owned high-street solicitor charging by the hour and offering a named contact throughout.
+Neither model is automatically better, but they are built around a different balance of cost and personal attention, and that shows up in the quote.
 That is why two quotes for the same house can look nothing alike until you break them down.

 How to pay less